European Antibiotic Awareness Day 2014: Stakeholder Event

 European Antibiotic Awareness Day is a European health initiative coordinated by the European Centre for Disease Prevention and Control (ECDC) which aims to provide a platform and support for national campaigns about prudent antibiotic use.
 European Antibiotic Awareness Day is marked each year on or around 18 November.

-This year’s European Antibiotic Awareness Day emphasises that “Everyone is responsible, everywhere” for the prudent use of antibiotics to stress that antibiotic resistance is truly a global threat to public health.
+In 2014, European Antibiotic Awareness Day emphasised that “Everyone is responsible, everywhere” for the prudent use of antibiotics to stress that antibiotic resistance is truly a global threat to public health.
 ECDC also prepared template material to support countries in their efforts to promote appropriate use of antibiotics and inform patients about the risks of self-medication with antibiotics. (see the EAAD website)

 ECDC will organise a EU-level launch event (on invitation only) on 17 November in Stockholm.